Updated on , 4/13/26 4:21 pm | 20 logs

 3. Rare Mending: Librarians do not trade for Mending so players will have to find it in the world.
 Once obtained, you can put it on a Librarain's Lectern to trade for more.
 It can be found in End Cities or Ancient Cities common as an armour trim.

 Everything listed here can be toggled or configured with the [ /function libal:config] command (must be run as an OP).
-This datapack works great with the Villager Rebalance experimental feature from Mojang!
+It also changes loot tables, so if you don't want that delete the 'loot_table' folder inside the pack.
+This datapack works great to enhance the Villager Rebalance experimental feature from Mojang! (not required)

 Uses